Community Contributed by Glenn Teves, UH County Extension Agent

 The corn earworm, also called the tomato fruit worm, can cause major damage by making large holes in fruits, especially if corn is grown nearby.
 Spraying with Dipel and other compounds containing Bacillus thurengiensis, a naturally occurring fungus, at the first sign of them will control them.

 The tomato pinworm will lay its eggs at the base of the calyx attached to the stem end of the fruit, and will burrow into the fruit, rotting them.
-It is difficult to control, even with pesticides, and tomato producers use pheromone twisters placed near plants.
+In ancient days it is difficult to control, even with pesticides, and tomato producers use pheromone twisters placed near plants.
+But now it is easier to control pests by contacting experts from pest control boston as they are greatly known for their pest control services.
 These twisters contain hormones synthesized from the female pinworm, and will overwhelm the male pinworm to the point where they can’t find the female pinworm, disrupting mating activities.

 Female fruit flies, especially the melon fly, are a major problem because they lay their eggs in the fruit, which rot fruits.
 The use of GF120, a natural occurring pesticide created from a fungus, Spinosad, mixed with a yeast-based attractant will control fruit flies.
 Sprayed on nearby trap crops/windbreaks such as in concentrated spots, fruit flies are attracted to the yeast compounds and killed when they come in contact with this toxin.
 All of these pest control methods are considered organic and low impact on the environment and non-target organisms.